TheCharmingSociopath/TheCharmingSociopath.github.io/_includes/about.md

 I'm broadly interested in theoretical computer science (especially complexity theory, quantum algorithms) and numerical analysis.
 In the past I've worked on Variable-Time Quantum Algorithms for Regularized Linear Regression using Quantum Singular Value Transformation.
 Next, I would like to explore how these techniques can be used to solve other linear algebra problems, in simulating systems in physics and chemistry, and in optimization and machine learning.
-I also like scientific computing and reinforcement learning, and would love to explore these further.
+I also explored scientific computing and reinforcement learning through projects on graph NNs and freelance projects.
+I would love to learn and work on these in the future.
 You can find my publications [here](/publications).
 You can find some other stuff written by me [here](/academia/).